Elite Forces of Malaysia: JMF Elite Unit

-The JMF Elite Unit is the special forces division of JMF.
-Originally established on 7 July 2008 as the JMF Elite Forces, the unit was conceptualised by Tunku Ismail Idris, drawing inspiration from the Swiss Guard of Vatican City.
-Its primary mission is to provide close protection to His Majesty the Sultan of Johor and members of the Johor royal family.
-In 2023, the unit's name was officially changed to the JMF Elite Unit to align with the naming conventions of other units within the JMF.
+The JMF Elite Unit serves as the special forces of the JMF.
+Established on 7 July 2008 as the JMF Elite Forces, the unit was formed at the behest of Tunku Ismail Idris, who drew inspiration from the Swiss Guard of Vatican City.
+Its core mission is the close protection of the Sultan of Johor and the Johor Royal Family.
+In 2023, the unit was renamed the JMF Elite Unit to ensure consistency with the nomenclature of other JMF subunits.

-The unit is also trained in special operations skills and can be attached to the 21st Special Service Group (21 SSG), the Malaysian Army's special forces command, during emergencies or armed conflicts.
-Such deployment requires approval from the Sultan of Johor, who is also the patron of the 21st SSG and Gerak Khas.
+Members are trained in special operations and can be attached to the 21st Special Service Group (21 SSG), the special forces command of the Malaysian Army, during times of war or emergency.
+Such a deployment is subject to the approval of the Sultan of Johor, who serves as the Colonel-in-Chief of the 21 SSG and the Gerak Khas.

-Recruitment into the JMF Elite Unit is limited to personnel already serving in JMF.
-Aspiring members must successfully complete the rigorous Malaysian Special Forces Selection, ensuring only the most capable individuals join the unit.

-In January 2024, Sultan Ibrahim Iskandar of Johor assumed the role of Yang di-Pertuan Agong (King of Malaysia).
-Consequently, members of the JMF Elite Unit were deployed to Kuala Lumpur to ensure the protection of His Majesty during his tenure.
+Recruitment is restricted to active-duty JMF personnel.
+Candidates are required to pass the Malaysian Special Forces Selection, a rigorous assessment process used to identify individuals capable of performing high-intensity specialist roles.

 Inactive units

+This list identifies elite Malaysian formations that have been dissolved or have had their operations suspended.

 F-Team

-The E3F squad, codenamed the F-Team, was a clandestine intelligence unit within the Royal Malaysian Police (RMP) Special Branch (SB).
-Established in 1971 by Superintendent Leong Chee Woh (later Datuk Leong Chee Woh), its mission was to gather human intelligence (HUMINT) on the Communist Party of Malaya (CPM) for the SB and the RMP.
-Most F-Team agents were recruited from the RMP Jungle Squad (now the General Operations Force), with some coming from surrendered CPM members.
-Occasionally, the F-Team collaborated with the Malaysian Army's Gerak Khas commandos.
+The E3F squad, known by the codename F-Team, functioned as a clandestine human intelligence (HUMINT) unit within the Royal Malaysian Police (RMP) Special Branch.
+Formed in 1971 by Superintendent Leong Chee Woh (later Datuk), the unit's primary objective was to infiltrate and gather intelligence on the Communist Party of Malaya (CPM).
+Recruitment primarily drew from the RMP Jungle Squad, now the General Operations Force, and occasionally included surrendered CPM members.
+On specific operations, the team worked in conjunction with the Malaysian Army's Gerak Khas commandos.

-The F-Team was dissolved in 1995, and its existence remained a closely guarded secret for over 45 years.
-It was publicly acknowledged only in 2016.
-The unit's agents were considered on par with secret operatives of other international intelligence agencies, such as Russia's Federal Security Service (FSB).
+The unit's existence was a state secret for over 45 years until its public acknowledgement in 2016.
+Following its dissolution in 1995, its legacy has been compared to international clandestine services such as Russian Federal Security Service (FSB).

 Unit Tindakan Cepat

-The Unit Tindakan Cepat (Quick Actions Unit), commonly known as UTC, served as the SWAT team for the RMP Criminal Investigation Department (CID) D9 Branch.
-Established in 1970 to combat threats posed by Chinese triads, its focus expanded in the 1980s to tackle Malay and Indian organised crime syndicates.

-UTC teams were deployed across state police contingents to support high-risk operations.
-The unit was disbanded in 1995, its legacy absorbed into broader CID efforts.
+The Unit Tindakan Cepat (lit.
+'Quick Actions Unit'), or UTC, operated as the tactical wing for the RMP Criminal Investigation Department (CID) D9 Branch.
+Although it was established in 1970 to counter Chinese triad activity, the unit's remit expanded during the 1980s to include Indian and Malay organised crime syndicates.
+UTC teams were distributed among state police contingents to lead high-risk arrests.
+The unit was eventually disbanded in 1995, with its tactical responsibilities absorbed into broader CID operations.